+FORM 10-Q

+One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2013 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

+RETROPHIN, INC.

+(Exact name of registrant as specified in its charter)

+Delaware 000-53293 27-4842691

+(State or other (Commission File (I.R.S.
+Employer

+jurisdiction of No.) Identification No.)

+incorporation or

+organization)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2013 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to RETROPHIN, INC. (Exact name of registrant as specified in its charter) Delaware 000-53293 27-4842691 (State or other jurisdiction of (Commission File No.) (I.R.S.
-Employer incorporation or organization) Identification No.) 777 Third Avenue, 22nd Floor, New York, NY, 10017 (Address of Principal Executive Offices) (646) 837-5863 (Issuer Telephone number) (Former Name or Former Address if Changed Since Last Report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \square Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \square No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company $\sqrt{}$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+777 Third Avenue, 22nd Floor, New York, NY, 10017

+(Address of Principal Executive Offices)

+(646) 837-5863 (Issuer Telephone number)

+(Former Name or Former Address if Changed Since Last Report)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such short requirements for the past 90 days.
+Yes \square No \square rter period that the reg istrant was required to file such reports), and (2) has been subject to such filing Indicate by check mark whether the registrant has some submitted and posted pursuant to Rule 405 of Registrant was required to submit and post such files Indicate by check mark whether the registrant is a leading to the registrant of the registrant is a leading to the registrant egulation S-T (§232.405 s).
+Yes ☑ No□ 5 of this chapter) during the preceding 12 m nonths (or for such shorter period that the Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company \checkmark

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
 Yes \square No \boxtimes

-The number of shares of outstanding common stock, par value \$0.0001 per share, of the Registrant as of September 13, 2013 was 18,150,837.
+The number of shares of outstanding common stock, par value \$0.0001 per share, of the Registrant as of November 12, 2013 was 18,381,363.

-RETROPHIN, INC. AND SUBSIDIARY Form 10Q June 30, 2013
+Form 10Q September 30, 2013